 Extensibility is enabled by an established contribution pipeline supported by a public project website and structured submission templates.
 These resources guide domain experts in developing cases across diverse areas, including volume, flow, molecular, bioimage, and topological data analysis.
 Expert-contributed cases are hosted through a public Hugging Face repository to facilitate versioning, access, and reproducibility.
 In parallel, we actively coordinate with collaborators across national laboratories and universities through recurring meetings that support case development and benchmark expansion.

 Contributions are not restricted to tasks solvable by current agents.
 The benchmark explicitly welcomes forward-looking cases that are well-defined and achievable by human experts, even when they exceed the capabilities of existing systems.
-By incorporating such tasks, the benchmark functions not only serve as an evaluation instrument but also as a mechanism for surfacing open challenges and guiding future research in SciVis agents.
+By incorporating such tasks, the benchmark functions not only serve as an evaluation tool but also as a means of surfacing open challenges and guiding future research on SciVis agents.